dds-bridge/dds/readme.txt

 Setting the number of simultaneous threads when calling CalcDDtable.
 --------------------------------------------------------------------
-For Windows, this can be done either by reading out the number of processor cores from Windows and using this for setting the number of threads, or by supplying the number of threads (ncores) in InitStart.
+For Windows, this can be done either by reading out the number of processor cores and using this for setting the number of threads, or by supplying the number of threads (ncores) in InitStart.
 This latter alternative needs to be used when the operating system does not support reading out of the number of processors.